DormantLogician/equal-language-concept/doc/Operation.md

 affects whether intersection yields a contradiction or a solution.
 For collections, each item in collection checked once against every item on other side of intersection.

-Generates a single category that contains only structures all members of intersection have in common - it is defined for union, sequence, collection, sum, and product categories.
+Generates a single category that contains only structures all members of intersection have in common - it is defined for union, sequence, collection, and sum categories.

 An unevaluated intersection may be created in cases where an intersection cannot be proven to halt.
 Unevaluated contexts can be narrowed by intersecting with other categories, which can make them able to be evaluated.